 Among city planners, the ubiquitous term is called “Wayfinding” — the ability to find your way.
 In the move to digital mapping and GPS-enabled smart phones, the emphasis is on getting to where you want to go.
 However, what if you don’t know where to go?
 Therein emerges the great challenge of creating Smart Destinations, and that is to deliver on the promise of Smart Agents that can translate your needs, interests, location and availability, into answers to questions like “Where to go?”, “What to do?”, “Where to stay?”, “What to eat?” and “Who to meet?”

 Digital Inclusion is about making better use of the productive capacity of all stakeholders in a community.
-DigitalTown provides the organizing framework that connects persons and organizations in order to solve shared challenges through win-win cooperation mediated through verified identity.
-People who help accrue online reputation while making better use of the community’s productive capacity.Case Study
+DigitalTown provides the organizing framework that connects people and organizations in order to solve shared challenges through win-win cooperation, mediated through verified identity.
+People who help will accrue online reputation while making better use of the community’s productive capacity.Case Study